Alternative Choices for You

 Device type, model, brand name (e.g. Samsung, Apple), OS version, device ID, language, time zone, coarse location (city scale).
 As standard on the internet, we use attribution analytics to track install source and traffic source.
 We may also use advertising IDs to measure performance of our campaigns.

-This is a fair amount of information, and while it is not related to VPN usage, it can be considered personally identifiable and can be leveraged to engage in some level of tracking – which is far from ideal for a no-logs VPN provider from the USA.
+This is a fair amount of information, and while it is not directly related to VPN usage, it can be considered personally identifiable information.
+There is still a chance it could be leveraged to engage in some level of tracking – which is far from ideal for a no-logs VPN provider from the USA.

 Overall, whether you feel comfortable using the VPN is up to you and will largely revolve around how you feel about US-based VPNs.
 If you are concerned about the potential for gag orders and warrants, it is probably better to shop elsewhere.